A CRM implementation is not an isolated endeavor. It has several contextual layers.

 Step One: Executive Buy-In

-The most crucial yet often overlooked aspect of any CRM implementation strategy starts with getting buy-in and support from executive management.
+The most crucial yet often overlooked aspect of any CRM implementation strategy is securing buy-in and support from executive management.
 Without it, a successful implementation becomes almost impossible.

-Ideally, your organization’s leadership should push for CRM and steer the ship from selection all the way through deployment.
+Ideally, your organization’s leadership should push for CRM and steer the ship from selection through deployment.
 Simply getting approval to purchase and deploy a system without any further engagement often signals to the rest of the organization that using it is not a high priority.

 When executives embrace CRM and are engaged throughout the process, the likelihood of a successful implementation and high user adoption increases exponentially.